anoopsarkar/compilers-class/decafspec.md

 -   A return statement with no expression in a non-void function produces an undefined return value. `{ func foo() int { return; } func main() int { var x int; x = foo(); } }` is a not a semantic error, but the value of `x` may be anything (typically zero due to zero initialization).
 -   Cannot use a void function in an expression. `func foo() void {} func main() int { if (foo()) {} }` is invalid.
 -   Cannot call a method with the wrong number of arguments.
+- Find all cases where there is a type mismatch between the definition of the type of a variable and a value assigned to that variable. e.g. `bool x; x = 10;` is an example of a type mismatch.
+- Find all cases where an expression is well-formed, where binary and unary operators are distinguished from relational and equality operators. e.g. `true + false` is an example of a mismatch but `true != true` is not a mismatch.
+- Check that all variables are defined in the proper scope before they are used as an lvalue or rvalue in a Decaf program.
+- Check that the return statement in a method matches the return type in the method definition. e.g. `func foo() bool { return(10); }` is an example of a mismatch.

 ### Scoping Rules